Meet the happiest little animal on earth, the Quokka!

 However, while there are many reasons to make the half-hour voyage from Perth to Rottnest Island, it’s the quokka who is the star attraction.
 A quokka selfie is a highly sought-after experience!

 Wetlands are home to many of Rottnest Island’s animals.
 A large variety of birds and frogs inhabit the salt lake ecosystem.
-And if you get tired of sparkling blue oceans, take a detour to see Rottnest Island’s pink lakes.
+If you get tired of sparkling blue oceans, detour to see Rottnest Island’s pink lakes.

 When on Rottnest Island, bike hire is the easiest way to explore the sights.
 To ride around the entire island (22kms) you would need between 3-5 hours, alternatively there are shorter routes available.
 If cycling isn’t your thing, catch one of the regular hop-on, hop-off buses.
 Rottnest Island segway hire provides another fun option to zip about in style and explore the breathtaking scenery and hidden island treasures.